lucaslelann/operator_catalog/README.md

-# operator_encyclopaedia
+# Tercen operators encyclopaedia

-Compilation of Tercen operators
+A compilation of Tercen operators.